-22.9 Professional Development
+22.10 Professional Development

-- 22.9.1 Each college will fund a faculty development and professional travel pool with an annual amount equal to \$1,000 per FTE tenured/tenure-track faculty, and \$500 per FTE non-tenure-track faculty member.
+22.10.1 Each college will fund a faculty development and professional travel pool with an annual amount equal to \$1,250 per FTE tenured/tenure-track faculty, and \$625 per FTE non-tenure-track faculty member.
 The funds will be allocated and administered by deans of colleges and Library in accordance with criteria and procedures in guidelines developed within the faculty governance bodies of each college and the Library.
 All faculty members are eligible to apply for the funds.
-When requested, the Provost will review with UFWW representatives the faculty development and professional travel pool expenditures. - 22.9.2 A supplemental faculty development pool for Creative Activity and Scholarship will be funded with an annual amount equal to \$100 per FTE tenured/tenure-track faculty, and \$50 per FTE non-tenure-track faculty member.
-These funds are in addition to any funds budgeted by Research and Sponsored Programs in 2014-2015.
+When requested, the Provost will review with UFWW representatives the faculty development and professional travel pool expenditures.

+22.10.2 A supplemental faculty development pool for Creative Activity and Scholarship will be funded with an annual amount equal to \$400 per FTE tenured/tenure-track faculty, and \$200 per FTE non-tenure-track faculty member.